DivyanshNarayan01/bq_agent_proper/README.md

 ## Setup for GitHub Codespaces

-### Quick Setup
+### Quick Setup (Recommended)
-Run the setup script to install dependencies and configure PATH:
+Run the setup script to install dependencies and configure the environment:

 ```bash
 chmod +x setup.sh